 This is the one place where being cheap is not a good idea.
 We are in the midst of a pandemic, not only could you get sick with COVID19 on travel but you can just get sick – period.
 We just recently had a hurricane warning in Cancun and many flights were canceled.
 Travel insurance would reimburse you for a canceled flight you paid for.

 And in purchasing said travel insurance, make sure you purchase travel insurance that will not only cover the cost of your trip, canceled flights, lost baggage but also emergency medical care and repatriation of remains.
 Yes, it may sound morbid to have to think of shipping your remains home but God forbid something fatal happens to you while you are aboard, do you really want to put that kind of burden on your family??

 Get a comprehensive travel insurance plan it’s worth the money!
 I like world nomad because they cover COVID19, many plans do not and exclude it so read the fine print, do your research but purchase the travel insurance people!

 2. Have an itinerary and share it with someone you trust

 Document your travel plans and share them with someone you trust.
 There are so many great apps that allow you to have all of your travel arrangements in one place.
-My favorite is TripIt but there are many others, again do you some research and figure out what you like BUT document your travel plan in a Travel Itinerary.
-It should include your flight with airline and flight number; and your hotel information with address, email address and phone numbers.
+My favorite is TripIt but there are many others, again do some research and figure out what you like BUT document your travel plan in a Travel Itinerary.
+It should include your flight with airline and flight number; and your hotel information with address, email address, and phone numbers.
 If you’re going on any tours, document those as well.
-If you are taking any buses or trains for side or travel in-country, document those a well.
-If you are going to dine at a restaurant, or go out on a date, document the as well – THEN
+If you are taking any buses or trains for side or travel in-country, document those as well.
+If you are going to dine at a restaurant, or go out on a date, the document that as well – THEN

 Share it with someone you trust so that if anything happens someone will know where you were supposed to be on any given day/time which segues to #3